Time of Trouble Such as Never Was

 people shall be delivered, every one that shall be found written in the book.

-guilty inhabitants of the earth.
-The people of God have accomplished their
+inhabitants of the earth.
+The people of God have accomplished their work.

-trying hour before them.
+hour before them.
 Angels are hastening to and fro in heaven.
-An angel
+An angel returning

-returning from the earth announces that his work is done; the final test has
+from the earth announces that his work is done; the final test has been brought

-been brought upon the world, and all who have proved themselves loyal to the
+upon the world, and all who have proved themselves loyal to the divine precepts

-divine precepts have received “the seal of the living God.”
-Then
+have received "the seal of the living God."
+Then Jesus ceases His

 leaves the sanctuary, darkness covers the inhabitants of the earth.
 In that